Early Detection is Key

 Lung cancer is by far the leading cause of cancer death among both men and women; about 1 out of 4 cancer deaths are from lung cancer.
 Each year, more people die of lung cancer than of colon, breast, and prostate cancers combined, according to the American Cancer Society (ACS).

 One reason for the low survival rate is that lung cancer is often recognized in its later stages, when it is most difficult to treat and the course of action for patients is limited.
 Manatee Memorial Hospital has a dedicated multi-disciplinary team of physicians and healthcare professionals who work together to determine the best course of action for people who are diagnosed with lung cancer.

 People who are at high risk for lung cancer can significantly improve their chances of surviving the disease if it is detected in its earliest stages.
-By making an appointment with the Nurse Navigator to have a low-dose-radiation computerized tomography (LDCT) scan, survival rate may improve through earlier detection, accurate diagnosis, accurate localization and curative therapy.
+By making an appointment to have a low-dose-radiation computerized tomography (LDCT) scan, survival rate may improve through earlier detection, accurate diagnosis, accurate localization and curative therapy.

 Designated Lung Cancer Screening Center